src-d/guide/engineering/methodology.md

 Meetings for high-level sync including product direction, vision, etc are proactively scheduled by each Team Lead as needed.
-All Leads have periodical hands-on meetings with the CTO.
+All Leads have periodical hands-on meetings with the VP of Engineering.

 ## History